-There's a bit of a caveat though: while we see no shame in driving an old car, we feel tons of shame driving one with rust.
+There's a bit of a caveat though: while we sense no shame in driving an old car, we feel tons of shame driving one with rust.
 Rust is exactly where we draw the line.
 An old van is fine, but please, let's not have it's rusty, brown roots showing.

 So, much like a good home hair dye job, we give our van a quick age masking at-home treatment.
 It only takes Ed an afternoon and less than $40 in supplies.
-With this small investment of time and money, our van goes from rusty eyesore, back to being virtually invisible in it's blandness.
+With this small investment of time and money, our van goes from a rusty eyesore, back to being virtually invisible in its blandness.
 Just the way we like it.